insilica/gdc-spark-gitbook/drugs_and_methylation.md

 |cf8de69a-e1ab-403...|cg00000236| 0.832|f02b66f4-3f20-443...|Primary Tumor|[[Taxol,Complete Response],..
 |cf8de69a-e1ab-403...|cg00000289| 0.785|f02b66f4-3f20-443...|Primary Tumor|[[Taxol,Complete Response],..

-Now we can start doing some real analyses.
-Some questions we can start to answer:
-1. Which
+Now that we understand the basics with these examples, we can start digging into some slightly bigger data.
+To do that, we'll need to learn how to submit these jobs to a spark cluster.

 ### Appendix Drug Data Elements